choria-io/asyncjobs/overview/handlers-docker/index.md

 drwxrwxr-x 3 rip rip   19 Feb  8 17:48 commands
 ```

-You see we have a `main.go` that will be built into a container:
+A `main.go` is generated and built into a container:

 ```
 $ docker build . --tag example/email:latest